James Barry, 4th Earl of Barrymore: Political career

 Barrymore took up his seat in the Irish House of Lords in 1704 and was elected Tory MP for Stockbridge for the British House of Commons in the Tory landslide of 1710.
 He lost his seat to the famous Whig writer Sir Richard Steele in 1713 but regained it upon appeal.
 In 1715 he was elected MP for Wigan, which he held until 1747 apart from a break during 1727–34.
 In 1714 he was appointed to the Irish Privy Council.

+He was a board member of the High Tory Loyal Brotherhood.

 Jacobitism

 Barrymore embraced the Pretender's cause late in life.
 In 1740 he conspired with English Tories for a Stuart restoration aided by a French invasion and visited Cardinal Fleury to persuade him to support it.
-In 1743 Louis XV of France's master of horse, James Butler, 2nd Duke of Ormonde, travelled to London to meet Barrymore and other Tory peers to conspire to French invasion.
+In 1743 Louis XV's master of horse, James Butler, 2nd Duke of Ormonde, travelled to London to meet Barrymore and other Tory peers to conspire to French invasion.
 The group also sent a communication to the French king through the Jacobite agent Francis Sempill, requesting support for a Frenco-Jacobite invasion.
 Barrymore was to be part of Charles Edward Stuart's council of regency should he successfully oust the Hanoverians.
 In February 1744 the British government discovered from a spy in their service in France the English members of the conspiracy and Barrymore was arrested.
 After the collapse of the Jacobite rising of 1745 the government decided not to prosecute Barrymore.